Today's Articles

 Barack Obama takes oath

-*On this date in 2009 the first Black man became president of the United States of America.
+*On this date in 2009, the first Black man became President of the United States of America.

-The inauguration of Barack Obama as the forty-fourth President of the United States took place with a record attendance for any event held in Washington, D.C.
-It marked the commencement of the four-year term of Obama as President and Joseph Biden as Vice President.
-With his inauguration as President of the United States, Obama also became the first president born in Hawaii.
-The theme of the 56th inauguration was "A New Birth of Freedom," commemorating the 200th anniversary of the birth of Abraham Lincoln.
+The inauguration of Barack Obama as the forty-fourth President of the United States took place with a record attendance at any event held in Washington, D.C.
+It marked the commencement of Obama's four-year term as President and Joseph Biden's as Vice President.
+With his inauguration as President, Obama also became the first president born in Hawaii.
+The theme of the 56th inauguration was "A New Birth of Freedom," commemorating the 200th anniversary of Abraham Lincoln's birth.

 The inauguration celebration began on January 17, 2009, with a train ride from Philadelphia, Pennsylvania.
 Official events were held in Washington, D.C., from January 18 to 21, 2009, including the We Are One: The Obama Inaugural Celebration at the Lincoln Memorial, a day of service on the federal observance of the Martin Luther King, Jr. Day, a "Kids' Inaugural: We Are the Future" concert event at the Verizon Center, the inaugural ceremony at the U.S. Capitol, an inaugural luncheon at National Statuary Hall, a parade along Pennsylvania Avenue, 10 inaugural balls at the Washington Convention Center and elsewhere, a private White House gala and an inaugural prayer service at the Washington National Cathedral.